cockroachdb/docs/cockroachcloud/learn-about-request-units.md

 ## Request Units

 With {{ site.data.products.serverless }}, you are charged for the storage and activity of your cluster.
-All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in Request Units, or RUs.
-RUs are an abstracted metric that represent the size and complexity of requests made to your cluster.
+Request Units, or RUs, are an abstracted metric that represent the size and complexity of requests made to your cluster.
+All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in RUs.

 You can see your cluster's RU and storage usage on the [**Cluster Overview** page](cluster-overview-page.html).